AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-ssl.md

 If you are acting as the CA, use [OpenSSL](https://www.openssl.org/) to create the Certificate Authority that signs the server and client certificates.
 (You must have the OpenSSL libraries installed.)
 If you are using a third-party CA, do not perform this procedure.

-1. Open a terminal and change the current directory to the directory that contiains the CA.sh file, such as `/usr/local/ssl/misc`.
+1. Open a terminal and change the current directory to the directory that contains the `CA.sh` file, such as `/usr/local/ssl/misc`.
-1. To create the CA, enter the following command and then provide values when promtped:
+1. To create the CA, enter the following command and then provide values when prompted:

    ```shell
    ./CA.sh -newca